-For general information on the EU and for access to recent documents, use the links from the EU’s own server Europa.
-The internet is often the quickest and most effective tool for accessing current EU publications, as more and more material is made available in full text online.
-However, Europa can be difficult to navigate, and so you may find it easier to carry out an internet search using a search engine, such as Google.
+For current information on the EU and to access to recent documents, use the links from the EU’s own server Europa.
 There is also a Google search box set up by EU4Journalists that you can use to search the 28 million pages on Europa.

 European Documentation Centres are neutral collections of official publications of the European Union, which are open to the public, and usually housed in academic libraries.
 There are EDCs throughout the EU.
 EDC status entitles the host library to receive one copy free of charge of most significant publications and documents of the EU.